cpu/acmeshell/README.md

 #### Pebble Defaults

-If you specify `-pebble` then [Pebble][pebble] defaults are assumed and the `-directory` address will be `https://localhost:14000/dir` to match the Pebble default and the `-ca` flag will be `$GOPATH/src/github.com/letsencrypt/pebble/test/certs/pebble.minica.pem`.
-If you do not have Pebble installed in your `$GOPATH` you may need to download the `pebble.minica.pem` file from the Pebble repo and specify its location with the `-ca` flag.
+If you specify `-pebble` then ACMEShell assumes [Pebble][pebble] defaults.
+The `-directory` address will be `https://localhost:14000/dir` to match the Pebble default and the `-ca` flag will be configured with the default Pebble HTTPS CA.
+The ACMEShell will also be configured to use the default `pebble-challtestsrv` address `http://localhost:8055` as the `-challSrv` argument.

 #### Legacy GET requests